 Alternatives to SubPals

-The only thing close to a legitimate alternative is creating good content and running good YouTube ads.
-Since the method is so flawed, there aren't any direct alternatives that are similar.
+The only thing close to legitimate alternatives is creating good content and running good YouTube ads or doing collaborations with other channels.

 I do NOT recommend using SubPals because I believe the model has the potential to do more harm than good.
 In the best case scenario, you'll get get a lot of subscribers, likes or comments with minimal harm to your future organic reach and engagement and you will get real followers due to a false validation that your channel must be worth following just because so many people already subscribe.
 In the worst case scenario, your new subscribers will completely ignore your future content and YouTube will see this as an indicator that you are producing bad videos that no one likes.
 Then, they will blacklist you from the search since they think you suck.